wintechis/ldp-desc/README.md

         owl:versionInfo "0.1.0 (Waischenfeld)" ;
         rdfs:seeAlso :hostname .

-The first three triples are self-explanatory.
+The first three triples contain general information.
 The `dc:title` becomes the `h1` tag in the generated HTML document.
+The `owl:versionInfo` is rendered after the title.
-The `rdfs:seeAlso` triple(s) link to gropus of HTTP requests (read on).
+The `rdfs:seeAlso` triple(s) link to groups of HTTP requests (read on).

 To be able to group HTTP requests together, ldp-desc abuses the `http:requests` property, which is supposed to relate multiple HTTP requests to a connection.